C.J. Abrams Player Props: Nationals vs. Braves

 The Washington Nationals, including C.J.
-Abrams (.220 on-base percentage in past 10 games, 55 points below season-long percentage), battle starter AJ Smith-Shawver and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+Abrams (.162 batting average in his past 10 games), battle starter Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 C.J.
 Abrams Game Info & Props vs. the Braves